T-Clement/nosql-sql-movies-app/readme.md

     - ...

 - FRONT :
-    - add movies played by actor in actor view
     - display in movie data related to directors, genres and studios (mainly SQL work)

 DONE :